piyush-kurur/piyush-kurur.github.io/contents/posts/2014-01-11-Typed-lambda-calculus.md

 Propositions are "true" if they can be proved by giving a $λ$-calculus expression of that type and not true otherwise.
 In that sense, we only have "truths" and "not truths" and every inhabited types, i.e. types for which we can construct an element with that type, is true.
-Suppose Explicit truth and falsity can be achieved by adding types $⊤$ and $⊥$ to the basic types $𝒯$ and to make $⊤$ provable, we enrich the
+Explicit truth and falsity can be achieved by adding types $⊤$ and $⊥$ to the basic types $𝒯$ and to make $⊤$ provable, we enrich the
 $λ$-calculus with a single constant $\mathbf{obvious}$ of type
 $⊤$.
 That there is no constants with type $⊥$ is deliberate design choice as we do not want to prove $⊥$ in our logic.
 Once we have the